helpingstar/cs285-script/script/CS_285_Lecture_5_Part_2.md

 40. So in a sense you can think of the policy gradient as a kind of formalization of trial and error learning.
 41. If reinforcement learning refers to learning about trial and error then policy gradient simply formalizes that notion as a gradient ascent algorithm.
 42. Now what I would like to briefly mention next is a short aside regarding partial observability.
-43. So if we want to learn policies that are conditional observations rather than states, the main difference is taht states satisfy the markov property whereas observation in general do not.
+43. So if we want to learn policies that are conditional observations rather than states, the main difference is that states satisfy the markov property whereas observation in general do not.
 44. As a reminder the markov property simply says that future states are conditionally independent of past states given present states.
 45. States satisfy this whereas observations in general don't.
 46. Now interestingly enough when we derive the policy gradient at no point did we actually use the markov property which means that if you wanted to derive the policy gradient for a partially observed system, you could do so and you would get exactly the same equation.